Parantaka I: Battle of vallala

-Aditya I had two sons namely Parantaka I and Kannara Deva.
-The eldest son was Parantaka, born to a Chera wife; the youngest son was Kannara Devan, born to a Rashtrakuta wife.
-After the death of Aditya I, Rashtrakuta king Krishna II tried to exert his influence in the Chola country by placing his grandson Kannara Deva on the throne.
-But in 907 CE, Parantaka became the king.
+In 907 CE, Parantaka became king.
 Disappointed by this, Krishna II invaded the Chola country.
-On Rashtrakuta side, prince Indra III lead the battle, while the Chola side was led by King Parantaka and Prince Rajaditya.
-In the year 911, in the Battle of Vallala, a large number of Rashtrakuta soldiers died and their army began to weaken.
-Krishna II withdrew and his forces retreated.
-The Cholas advanced further and attacked the Rashtrakutas and chased away from their territory.
-Eventually the Cholas defeated the Rashtrakutas.
-Parantaka Chola's early series of victories would also includes this Rashtrakuta War.
+On the Rashtrakuta side, prince Indra III led the battle, while the Chola side was led by King Parantaka and Prince Rajaditya.
+In the year 911, in the Battle of vallala, a large number of Rashtrakuta soldiers died and their army began to weaken.
+Krishna II withdrew, and his forces retreated.
+The Cholas advanced, driving the Rashtrakutas completely out of their territory and securing a decisive victory.
+Parantaka Chola's early series of triumphs included this critical Rashtrakuta War.